Facelift Surgery in The Woodlands, Texas, with Dr. W. Marshall Guy

 Every surgeon will take a different amount of time.
 For a cheek and neck lift, the most common type of facelift, the procedure takes about 2 to 2.5 hours.

-As a double board certified and fellowship trained facial plastic surgeon, you can rest assured knowing you are in excellent hands with Dr. Guy.
+You can rest assured knowing you are in excellent hands with Dr. Guy, who is a double board certified and fellowship trained facial plastic surgeon.
 As he only operates on the face and stays up to date with the latest trends and techniques, you know you will be having a distinguished experience with a true specialist.
+Dr. Guy is widely considered to be one of the best board certified plastic surgeon in the Houston area.